Updated 12/05/2021

 A season of joy, love…and STRESS!

 It’s really not surprising to me that women are stressed out this time of year.
-Not only are we carrying on with our typical daily activities (which are often too much to comfortably deal with in the first place), but we’re buying gifts, cleaning house, throwing and attending parties, cooking elaborate meals, and bending over backwards to make sure we’ve taken care of every single detail to avoid disappointing anyone.
+Not only are we carrying on with our typical mental load and daily activities (which are often too much to comfortably deal with in the first place), but we’re buying gifts, cleaning house, throwing and attending parties, cooking elaborate meals, and bending over backwards to make sure we’ve taken care of every single detail to avoid disappointing anyone.

 Temptation abounds this time of year